waniamaqsood/authenticationPractice/README.md

 Use `.env.example` as a template.

-> **Security:** Do not commit the `.env` file or real Supabase keys to GitHub.
+> **Security:** Never commit the `.env` file or real Supabase keys to GitHub.

 ## Run the API

-Start the FastAPI server with:
+Start the FastAPI development server:

 ```bash
 uvicorn main:app --reload
 ```

-The API will run at:
+The API will be available at:

 ```text
 http://127.0.0.1:8000